crashworks3d/MandoPuter/Releases/ESP32-S3Beskar/docs/WIRING.md

 - The display can be powered from the 3.3V output of the ESP32-S3 Feather.
 - When using a battery, monitor the battery level to prevent unexpected shutdowns.
 - The backlight brightness can be adjusted in the code to save power.
+- Use the power switch to completely disconnect the battery when the device is not in use to extend battery life.
+- For maximum power efficiency, consider implementing sleep modes in your code when the device is idle.

 ## Physical Installation